rozhnev/Phonon-Framework/docs/0_getting-started/2_theming.md

 title: Theming
 ---

 Phonon uses the heart of Bootstrap SCSS.
-We really like the notation.
 As with Bootstrap 4, you can edit SCSS variables.

 Example: